sortecoevo/sortee/content/awards.md

 &nbsp;

 **Prizes**
 We do not offer monetary prizes.
 The winners will receive a digital award certificate and their profile will be highlighted on the SORTEE website and social media.
+We may offer some other benefits, for example waivers of publication fees, depending on the generosity of our sponsors.

 &nbsp;